christopherseaman/datasci_217/exams/exam2.md

-# DS-217 Final Exam: Health Data Analysis Workflow
+# DS-217 Final Exam: Multiple Sclerosis Analysis

 ## Instructions

-- This exam consists of four interconnected questions that will guide you through a health data analysis project
+- This exam consists of four interconnected questions analyzing MS patient data
 - Submit your solutions as separate files with the names specified in each question
 - Each question builds upon the previous ones - complete them in order